 To help determine the cause of or potential for excessive bleeding and/or to diagnose a platelet function disorder; to monitor and evaluate platelet function; to monitor the presence and effectiveness of anti-platelet medications

-When you bruise easily or experience excessive or prolonged bleeding; when you are taking medications that can alter platelet function; prior to or during certain surgeries
+When you bruise easily or experience excessive or prolonged bleeding from minor cuts, nose or gums, or excessive menstrual bleeding; when you are taking medications that can alter platelet function; prior to or during certain surgeries; if you have a family member with a history of excessive bleeding

 A blood sample drawn from a vein in your arm